jurassicLizard/byte-ao/README.md

 ## Requirements
 - C++20 compatible compiler
 - CMake 3.31 or higher

+## Important Implementation Notes

+### Endianness Considerations

+In cryptographic applications, endianness matters when converting between byte arrays and multi-byte values (like `uint32_t` or `uint64_t`).
+Many cryptographic algorithms specify operations in big-endian format (network byte order), while most modern CPUs use little-endian format internally.

+This library provides consistent endianness handling:

+- When converting from a hex string to a byte array, the bytes are stored in the order they appear in the string
+- The `as_64bit_uint()` method interprets bytes in big-endian order, which is the conventional format in cryptographic contexts
+- For interoperability with different systems, explicit endianness conversion functions are planned in future updates

+When interfacing with platform-specific APIs or libraries that assume different endianness, be careful to apply appropriate conversions.

 ## Security Considerations
 This library includes functionality to securely erase sensitive data from memory, but offers no guarantees against sophisticated memory forensic techniques or side-channel attacks.
 Always follow security best practices when handling cryptographic material.